 Food and drink tastings

-The Ortus Club also offers tastings as a staple in their virtual events to help guests prepare for the discussion to take place.
+The Ortus Club also offers tastings as a staple when they host virtual events to help guests prepare for the discussion to take place.
 Most importantly, it gives interested participants yet another reason to join the proceedings, increasing retention and attendance rates.
-Guests are treated to a guided program with a sommelier they can also enjoy whiskey, tea, and chocolate tastings, in addition to virtual caterings for breakfast and lunch, and gourmet hampers sent straight to the attendees’ doorsteps.
+Guests are treated to a guided program with a sommelier they can also enjoy whiskey, tea, and chocolate tastings, in addition to virtual catering for breakfast and lunch, and gourmet hampers sent straight to the attendees’ doorsteps.

 The future of virtual events

-With the rise in online attendance for virtual events, many companies are investing in web conferencing software and, consequently, demanding more localised and curated content throughout the year.
+With the rise in online attendance for virtual events, many companies that host virtual events are investing in web conferencing software and, consequently, demanding more localised and curated content throughout the year.
 These virtual events have given businesses more flexibility when pursuing their business goals, raising the potential for success.

 How does this define the future of virtual events?
 Hybrid strategies are now on the rise, proving invaluable to forward-thinking organisations.
-By combining both virtual and physical events, companies are exploring new avenues of growth and other untold opportunities.
+By combining both virtual and physical events, companies that host virtual events are exploring new avenues of growth and other untold opportunities.

 The Ortus Club is an event and marketing agency specialising in virtual and physical events for c-level executives with knowledge-sharing discussions.
 They gather business leaders in the right environment to build meaningful relationships while converting about industry-specific topics.